Skip to main content

 Regular check-ins

-We’ll check in every three to four months to review your progress, renew prescriptions, and arrange any follow-up appointments or blood tests.
+We’ll check in every three to four months to see how you’re getting on, renew your prescriptions, and plan any follow-up appointments or blood tests.

-And you don’t have to wait for your next check-in; our team is always here if you have questions or need extra support at any time.
+You don’t need to wait for a check-in.
+Our team is always here if you need support.

 Blood tests

-To keep your care safe and effective, we require a new blood test every three to four months.
-These tests help us see whether any adjustments are needed or if anything else is going on.
-Typically, we’ll ask you to check in with a clinician after your test, but we can arrange this appointment at a time that works best for you.
+To keep your care safe and effective, we ask you to have a new blood test every 3 to 4 months.
+This helps us see whether any adjustments are needed or if anything else is going on.
+Once your results are ready, you can book a follow-up appointment with the clinical team.

 Learn more about blood tests